Zulfiqar Sattar Bachani

-Zulfiqar Sattar Bachani is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023.
+Zulfiqar Sattar Bachani (ذولفقار ستار بڇاڻي) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023.

 Political career

 He was elected to the National Assembly of Pakistan from NA-224 (Tando Allahyar) as a candidate of Pakistan Peoples Party (PPP) in the 2018 Pakistani general election.
 He received 97,147 votes and defeated Muhammad Mohsin, a candidate of the Grand Democratic Alliance (GDA).

 He was re-elected to the National Assembly as a candidate of PPP from NA-217 Tando Allahyar in the 2024 Pakistani general election.
 He received 119,530 votes and defeated Rahila Magsi, a candidate of the GDA.